RobRich999/LLVM_Optimized_AVX2/README.md

 The release builds include the needed compiler-rt libraries to support the Linux cross-building of Chromium for Windows.

-If using the build script, the LLVM lib/clang/17/lib/windows/ library files will need to be copied manually from the LLVM package bundled by Chromium.
-Future script modications are planned to hopefully mitigate this annoyance.
+Alternatively, if using the build script, the LLVM lib/clang/17/lib/windows/ library files will need to be copied manually from the LLVM package bundled by Chromium.

 ****